 Student work published online or in promotional materials will be credited.
-If you notice work being shared without proper credit, please notify communications@daniels.utoronto.ca.
+If you notice work being shared without proper credit, please contact communications@daniels.utoronto.ca.

-Daniels Orientation 2022
+Daniels Orientation 2023

 Orientation Week is your first opportunity to become involved and immerse yourself in the exciting and supportive Daniels student community.
-Through virtual and in - person events, get acquainted with your peers and the UofT facilities on fun-filled days to kick off university.
+Through a variety of events, get acquainted with your peers and the U of T facilities on fun-filled days to kick off university.